rozwalak/mammalian_oral_phages/README.md

 ```
 Summary

-Total input sequences: 1159
+Total input sequences: 1212

-- 241 sequences (20.8%) belong to 19 KNOWN families (Aliceevansviridae, Autonotataviridae|Autoscriptoviridae, Autotranscriptaviridae, Casjensviridae, Chimalliviridae, Fredfastierviridae, Inoviridae, Madridviridae, Microviridae, Naomviridae, Orlajensenviridae, Parvoviridae, Peduoviridae, Retroviridae, Rountreeviridae, Sarkviridae, Schitoviridae, Straboviridae, Winoviridae)
+- 233 sequences (19%) belong to 19 KNOWN families (Aliceevansviridae, Autonotataviridae|Autoscriptoviridae, Autotranscriptaviridae, Casjensviridae, Chimalliviridae, Fredfastierviridae, Inoviridae, Madridviridae, Microviridae, Naomviridae, Orlajensenviridae, Parvoviridae, Peduoviridae, Retroviridae, Rountreeviridae, Sarkviridae, Schitoviridae, Straboviridae, Winoviridae)

-- 918 sequences (79.2%) belong to 277 NOVEL families.
+- 777 sequences (64%) belong to 277 NOVEL families.

+- 202 sequences (17%) are singletons

 ### 5. Genome clustering with MetaVR and VIRE

 script: 5-run_vclust_databases.sh

-To better understand the novelty of 1159 phage genomes (representing 929 species) in dental calculus, we clustered them with 24 million genomes from MetaVR and 1.6 million from the VIRE database.
+To better understand the novelty of 1212 phage genomes (representing 929 species) in dental calculus, we clustered them with 24 million genomes from MetaVR and 1.6 million from the VIRE database.

 We found that 882 (95%) of mammalian dental calculus vOTUs were not previously reported in a large databases representing currently known bacteriophage diversity.